Automatic for the People: Data management, Collaboration and Innovation

 |7||Poor data quality||Technological||Low quality of supply chain data.||Unneeded costs.|

 |8||Poor data visibility||Technological||Poor visibility of data availability across an enterprise.||Unneeded costs.|

 With the challenges aggregated, we then discussed how they could be tackled, proposing potential solutions.
 These solutions also produced a third key finding:

-3. Solutions have an automation focus – Of the eight challenges, we realized that five could be resolved through the approaches of tooling automation and processes simplification.
+3. Solutions have an automation focus - Of the eight challenges, we realised that five could be resolved through the approaches of tooling automation and processes simplification.
 All tangible and achievable activities for the people who are facing the associated challenges.

 |Challenge Number||Name||Approach Type||Approach||1Spatial Solution|

 |1||Data licensing||Implement a Data Governance Framework.||A data license register, holding commercial agreements and conditions.||Data Governance Framework.|

 |2||Data monetarisation||Improve business development activities.||Take a market led approach to opportunity identification and exploitation, driving which data products are created for internal and external consumption.||Data Monetisation Planning.|

 |3||Balancing needs||Improve decision making with better use of data.||Using clean, meaningful data, look at whole life costs of projects to provide a more holistic view on their return on investment.||Data Integration and Cleansing.|